How are Recurrent Urinary Infections treated?

 - Empty your bladder after sexual intercourse, as intercourse can often trigger an infection.

 - After going to the toilet, wipe from front to back.

-D-Mannose tablets are available from some internet suppliers, and there is emerging evidence that this is effective in reducing urinary infections if taken regularly.
+D-Mannose tablets are available from some internet suppliers and there is increasing evidence that this is effective in reducing urinary infections if taken regularly.

 This is a surgical procedure that can often be performed as a day-case.
 After an anaesthetic has been given, your surgeon will perform a bladder inspection with a telescope (cystoscopy) and will gently stretch the urethra (water pipe).
 About 70% of women with recurrent urinary infections find that they get significantly fewer infections following this procedure.